Diagnosing and Preventing Instabilities in Recurrent Video Processing: Introduction

 \subsection{Motivation}

-In the context of video processing, recurrent CNNs are typically trained on short video sequences of up to 10 frames \cite{frvsr,godard2018deep,fuoli2019efficient}. \emph{At inference time,} they can be applied to sequences of arbitrary length---but it has been observed before that they sometimes suffer from instabilities on long video sequences~\cite{godard2018deep}.
-To illustrate this phenomenon, we retrain the video denoiser of~\cite{godard2018deep} on the \mbox{Vimeo-90k} dataset~\cite{xue2019video} and we evaluate it on $4$ sequences of $1600$ frames (i.e. roughly one minute of video at $24$ fps) downloaded from vimeo.com.
-We plot the performance of the model measured by the peak-signal-to-noise-ratio (PSNR) as a function of the frame number and we observe instabilities on all $4$ sequences: the PSNR plunges suddenly and permanently at some unpredictable time in the sequence.
+In the context of video processing too, recurrent CNNs have been observed to suffer from instabilities at inference time on long video sequences.
+This is the case for instance of the Deep Burst Denoising network of~\cite{godard2018deep} (referred to as DBDNet in the following), consisting of a single-frame branch processing frames independently, and a multi-frame branch where each convolution+ReLU block takes its own output as an additional input at the next time step.
+To illustrate the instability phenomenon, we retrain DBDNet on the \mbox{Vimeo-90k} dataset~\cite{xue2019video} and we evaluate it on $3$ sequences of $1600$ frames (i.e. roughly one minute of video at $24$ fps) downloaded from vimeo.com.
+In Figure~\ref{instabilities}, we plot the performance of the model measured by the peak-signal-to-noise-ratio (PSNR) as a function of the frame number and we observe instabilities on all $3$ sequences: the PSNR plunges permanently at some unpredictable time in the sequence.
 Visually, these instabilities correspond to the formation of colorful artifacts at random locations, growing locally until the entire output frame is covered.
-Numerically, they correspond to diverging or saturating pixel values (see Figure~\ref{instabilities}).
+Numerically, they correspond to diverging or saturating pixel values.